← Back to The Signal

 Recommendation: Limit Depth, Expand Width.

-To de-risk these systems, we recommend Flat Architectures.
-Instead of deep daisy-chains (A -> B -> C -> D), use a central "Orchestrator" pattern.
+To de-risk these systems, we recommend Flatter Workflows.
+Instead of deep chains (Step A -> B -> C -> D), use a central "Coordinator" pattern.

-The Orchestrator holds the state and delegates atomic tasks to specialized workers, reviewing the output at each step.
-This allows for error correction between steps, preventing a small hallucination early on from cascading into a major failure.
+The Coordinator holds the overall context and delegates focused tasks to specialized sub-processes, reviewing the output at each step.
+This allows for error correction between steps, preventing a small mistake early on from cascading into a major failure.